MicroCT-based imaging of microvasculature within bone and peri-implant tissues

 Oleksiy-Zakhar Khoma Data curation; Formal analysis; Investigation; Project administration; Software; Validation; Visualization; Writing – original draft; Writing – review & editing

-Tim Hoessly Data curation; Writing – review & editing
+Tim Hoessly Data curation; Investigation; Writing – review & editing

 Eugenio Zoni Investigation; Methodology; Resources; Writing – review & editing